About Our Eugene Physical Therapists

 Megan Starr Hyland, DPT

 Megan, a native Oregonian, received her Bachelor of Science in Exercise Science/Pre-Physical Therapy and her Doctorate in Physical Therapy from Pacific University.
 Megan has worked in the Eugene/Springfield area since 2003 in outpatient orthopedic settings.

 Megan’s areas of clinical interest include orthopedic manual therapy, utilizing a hands on approach, with treatment of both the spine and extremities.
-Megan also has a passion for Women’s Health including treatment of incontinence, pelvic floor dysfunctions, chronic pain, and prenatal and post-partum musculoskeletal dysfunctions.
+Megan also has a passion for Women’s Health with an emphasis in pelvic floor dysfunction and pelvic pain.
 Megan feels patient education, manual therapy, and a strong exercise program is the perfect balance to achieve successful outcomes for each individual patient, to help them heal and reach their goals.

-Outside of physical therapy, Megan enjoys running, rock climbing, surfing, horseback riding, reading, and knitting.
+Outside of physical therapy, Megan enjoys enjoys running the trails, hiking, reading, and knitting.
 Megan has two children, Kaden and Avary, who love to play equally as hard.